-Northern Flagler Beach, Flagler County, R65.2-R72
+Northern Flagler Beach, Flagler Beach and Southern Flagler Beach, Flagler County, R65.2-R100/south county line

-This is a 1.2-mile segment of critically eroded beach in northern Flagler Beach.
-This area was severely impacted by Tropical Storm Gabrielle (2001), Hurricane Jeanne (2004) and Hurricane Matthew (2016).
-The Flagler County Hurricane and Storm Damage Reduction Project Final Integrated Feasibility Study and Environmental Assessment (USACE-SAJ, 2014) did not recommend a project for this area.
-The study recommends monitoring and post-storm dune restoration activity.
-The Florida Department of Transportation (FDOT) in 2019 constructed a Low-Impact Secant-Pile Seawall seaward of A1A between R65 (Osprey Dr.) to R70.1 (N. 18th St.) that is 4,902 feet in length.
-The County is pursuing a local plan for a beach and dune restoration project north of the pier (R65.2 to R79) and is obtaining the necessary permits at the state and federal level.
-The beach restoration project is scheduled for early 2021.
+This is a 6.4-mile segment of critically eroded beach at Flagler Beach.
+This area was severely impacted by Tropical Storm Gabrielle (2001), Hurricane Jeanne (2004), and Hurricane Matthew (2016).
+The Flagler County Hurricane and Storm Damage Reduction Project Final Integrated Feasibility Study and Environmental Assessment (USACE-SAJ, 2014) recommend a project for the area of R80 to R94.

+In 2019 FDOT constructed a Low-Impact Secant-Pile Seawall seaward of A1A between R65 (Osprey Dr.) and R70.1 (N. 18th St.) that is 4,902 feet in length.
+The County is pursuing a local plan for a beach and dune restoration project north of the pier (R65.2 to R79) and has obtained the necessary permits at the state and federal level.